 Advance Chiropractic & Acupuncture Clinic, Hertford offers you quality dietary, nutritional and other lifestyle advice and support to help you make improvements to your health, including reduction of any pain and discomfort you’re experiencing.

-Our solid diet and lifestyle advice is reinforced with high-quality acupuncture care.
-Acupuncture can potentially help reduce your symptoms:
+Our solid diet and lifestyle advice is reinforced with high-quality acupuncture care and Chinese herbs.
+Acupuncture and Chinese herbs can potentially help reduce your symptoms:

 - By reducing pain and inflammation – both are commonly found in autoimmune disease, including MS.

-- By helping to balance immune system activity – more research is required, but more recent findings suggest that acupuncture can boost weakened immunity but also moderate overactive immune responses, as in autoimmunity.
+- By helping to balance immune system activity – more research is required, but more recent findings suggest that acupuncture and Chinese herbs can boost weakened immunity but also moderate overactive immune responses, as in autoimmunity.

 - By helping reduce the mental-emotional impact of MS, whether it be anxiety, depression, stress, brain fog, poor memory or difficulty processing thoughts.